webmz/cos-policy-resources.github.io/README.md

 OSTP has issued a request for information on "Federal policies that aim to accelerate the American scientific enterprise, enable groundbreaking discoveries, and ensure that scientific progress and technological innovation benefit all Americans."
 Comments are due on December 26, 2025, though interested parties may be able to request an extension for more time to comment, particularly given the short comment period.
 There are a number of resources for how to submit public comments, including:
 * The American Geophysical Union's <a href="https://www.agu.org/-/media/files/share-and-advocate-for-science/scipol-toolkits/toolkit---submitting-a-public-comment.pdf" target="_blank">Public Comment Toolkit</a>
 * The Environmental Data & Governance Initiative's (EDGI) <a href="https://envirodatagov.org/how-to-write-effective-public-comments/" target="_blank">How to Write Effective Public Comments</a>
-* The Union of Concerned Scientists (UCS) <a href="https://www.ucs.org/resources/participating-federal-rulemaking" target="_blank">Resources for Participating in Federal Rulemaking</a>
+* The Union of Concerned Scientists (UCS) <a href="https://www.ucs.org/resources/participating-federal-rulemaking" target="_blank">Resources for Participating in Federal Rulemaking</a> and <a href="https://www.ucs.org/resources/fair-access" target="_blank">Guidance for Meaningful Public Participation in Government Decisionmaking</a>
 * Regulations.gov <a href="https://www.cogr.edu/sites/default/files/Tips_For_Submitting_Effective_Comments.pdf" target="_blank">Tips for Submitting Effective Comments</a>

 ### Sharing Stories of Science
 * Nominate a story of scientific success to <a href="https://www.goldengooseaward.org/" target="_blank">the Golden Goose Award</a> and explore past awardees to share their stories with your communities.
+* UCS has developed a guide for <a href="https://www.ucs.org/resources/communication-best-practices" target="_blank">communication best practices</a> with tips to communicate more effectively with the public, media, and policy makers.

+## Resources to Inform a More Resilient Future for Research
+* The American Association of Universities (AAU) has developed <a href="https://www.aau.edu/key-issues/financial-accountability-research-fair-model" target="_blank">the Financial Accountability in Research (FAIR) model</a>.
+* <a href="https://www.pew.org/en/research-and-analysis/articles/2025/03/27/funders-tailor-approaches-to-ensure-research-meets-real-world-needs" target="_blank">Impact Funders Forum</a> to drive institutional change to connect research to meet real-world needs.
+* CODE white paper on <a href="http://reports.opendataenterprise.org/America_Data_Future_Final.pdf" target="_blank">America's Data Future: Towards a Roadmap for Action</a> published in July 2025.